formidablejs/formidablejs.org/docs/craftsman.md

 node craftsman shell
 ```

 In order for a class or function to be accessible in the Shell environment, it needs to be added in the `context` config file.
-To get started, open `config/context.imba` or `config/context.ts`:
+To get started, open `config/context.{imba,ts}`:

 <Tabs
     defaultValue={State.language}